KnutStorvestre/minesweeper/README.md

 ## How to Play
 - **Left-click** to open a cell.
 - **Right-click** to flag a cell.
-- You win when all mines are flagged and all other cells are open.
+- **Winning Condition:** You win when all mines are flagged and all other cells are open.

 ## Difficulty Levels
 - **Beginner**: 10 mines on a 9x9 grid.